DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ### Disable Adding

-Since users double-click timetable cells to add appointments, you should remove the double click handler to disable this functionality.
+Users can double-click timetable cells to add appointments.
+You should remove the double-click handler to disable this functionality.

 Set the `onDoubleClick` property to `undefined` for the component that renders timetable cells.
 It is the [timeTableCellComponent](../reference/week-view.md#weekviewtimetablecellprops) for views and the [cellComponent](../reference/all-day-panel.md#alldaypanelcellprops) for the all-day panel.